-This document was integrated into version 1.0 of the COVID-19 infection prevention and control living guideline: mask use in community settings updated in December 2021[3].

-2. Advice on the use of masks for children in the context of COVID-19 - August 2020 [4]
+Version 1.0 of the COVID-19 infection prevention and control living guideline: mask use in community settings was published in December 2021 [2], which provided new guidance on mask use in community settings.
+These updated guidelines published supersede existing advice in Mask use in the context of COVID-19, published in December 2020 [3].

-WHO and UNICEF jointly developed this guideline.
-Advice on the use of masks for children in the context of COIVD-19 was first published in August 2020 as an annex to the document Mask use in the context of COVID-19 [2][4].
-In December 2021 it was incorporated into the online version 1.0 of the COVID-19 infection prevention and control living guideline: mask use in community settings published using the MAGICapp platform.
+Version 2.0 of the COVID-19 living guideline was jointly developed by WHO and the United Nations Children's Fund (UNICEF) and published on 7 March 2022 [4].
+This version contained updated guidance on mask use in children.
+Advice on the use of masks for children in the context of COVID-19 was first published in August 2020 as an annex to the document Mask use in the context of COVID-19 [3][5].
+The guidance found in version 2.0 of the living guideline supersedes any previous advice on the use of masks for children in the context of COVID-19.